HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 ##### Bulk Data Access IG Usage

 This IG leverages the [BulkData Access IG]({{site.data.fhir.ver.buldataIg}}/index.html) defined by HL7 Infrastructure WG for enabling authentication and authorization between various actors involved in the workflows.
-The Bulk Data IG is being referenced to use the SMART on FHIR Backend Services Authorization requirements only.
+The Bulk Data IG is being referenced to use the Substitutable Medical Applications, Reusable Technologies (SMART) on FHIR Backend Services Authorization requirements only.
 The Bulk Data operations related to exporting data for a cohort (Group) or a patient or system level export is not used for this IG.

 #### Implementation Requirements